 The preservation of the 18th century yacht, Peggy, is the largest project we have ever undertaken.
-The links on the right give background information on the boat and explain her history and incomparable significance.
+The link below gives give background information on the boat and explain her history and incomparable significance.
 This story alone is sufficient to justify our interest in her, but the Peggy Conservation Project is equally an important platform for conservation-restoration both on the Island and internationally.

 During 2013 we designed and fitted a new, steel support cradle using a three dimensional laser survey of the hull.
 Then, in 2014 archaeologists undertook an excavation to make way for the removal of Peggy from her cellar revealing, in the process, her original dock.
 Finally, in January 2015 Peggy was lifted and then transported to a dedicated conservation facility for examination and treatment.
-Before us lies a great deal of work to stabilise her timbers, eliminate failed fixings and reveal her original paintwork.
+Before us lies a great deal of work to stabilise her timbers and fixings.

-The intimate links between Peggy and her boathouse are so very important that the final stages of the project will look at ways of housing her there when the conservation work is completed.
+The intimate links between Peggy and her boathouse are so very important that the final stages of the project will look at ways of housing her nearby when the conservation work is completed.